rl-86/kino-clone-project/readme.md

-This is the kino-clone-backend repo hello, test
+This is the kino-clone-backend conversion project :D